jkeam/weather-service-pipeline/README.md

 ## Prerequisite
+1.  ocp 4.4 with Tekton and Knative operators installed
-1.  oc 4.4 (and logged into your cluster)
+2.  oc 4.4 cli (and logged into your cluster)

 ## Tekton Installation